KanzGiwa/Allstate-1A/README.md

 ## 🏗️ **Project Overview**

 **Describe:**

-- How this project is connected to the Break Through Tech AI Program
+- Our AI Studio team partnered with Allstate, one of the world’s leading insurance companies, to build a machine learning model that predicts the severity of auto insurance claims.
-- Your AI Studio host company and the project objective and scope
+- Our goal was to develop a model that accurately estimates potential claim costs
-- The real-world significance of the problem and the potential impact of your work
+-

 ---